 So, with their advice and some tips that have proven to work for me time and again, let’s get our financial resolutions in motion, ladies!

 Lisa Ernst, executive director shares:

-“My New Year’s wish for women is for 2019 to be the year of money mindfulness.
+“My New Year’s wish for women in the new year is for this to be the year of money mindfulness.
 Understanding where you’re spending your money is an incredibly powerful exercise.
 Savvy Ladies provides this budget planning worksheet as a helpful tool to build a budget for the year.
 Seeing where your money is spent can help you discover what options you have for eliminating expenses (hint: how much are you spending on monthly subscriptions?).

 I have to rebuild myself after a rough period.
 I can’t store away as much as I’d like, but I have to store away something.
 I’ve got a car that is old as heck and chugging along as best as she can, but that rotten auto expense will rear its ugly head sooner or later.
 And tax time is coming, who is not always friendly to me.